 The earlier the better.

-2. Road Trip Instead Of Fly
+2. Consider A Road Trip Instead Of Flying

 It’s true that air travel is much shorter than a road trip, but they’re also relatively more expensive.
 The cheapest way to get to Florida is by driving, even with gas prices.

-Besides, we think a trip is never complete without spending some time on the road.
 Florida is a place with great road trip routes!

 It makes for good family bonding and can save you a lot of money if you plan a road trip to Florida instead of flying.
-You can use the extra time for some sight-seeing along the way.
+You can use the extra time for some sightseeing along the way.

 3. Travel During The Off-Season To Disney